dnstock/nytimes-spelling-bee-live-word-stats/README.md

 - [Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee)
 - [Tampermonkey](https://www.tampermonkey.net/)

+## Contributing

+This project is open source and welcomes contributions.
+You can contribute by reporting bugs, suggesting features, giving feedback, or writing code.

+The source code is available on [GitHub](https://github.com/dnstock/amazon-exact-price-filter-extension).
+The project is maintained by [Dan Harcsztark](https://github.com/dnstock).

+[Pull requests](https://github.com/dnstock/amazon-exact-price-filter-extension/pulls) are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## Support, Suggestions, Feedback, Etc.

+To report bugs or if you encounter issues or have suggestions, please use the [GitHub issue tracker](https://github.com/dnstock/amazon-exact-price-filter-extension/issues).

 ## License

-This project is freely available and licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is freely available and licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.